BarquistLab/ALTIS_repo/README.md

 3. **Compile the Stan model**

 After installing cmdstan, create a directory for the Stan model within the cmdstan directory.
 To compile the model, follow the instructions here: https://mc-stan.org/docs/2_31/cmdstan-guide/compiling-a-stan-program.html .
+Compiling the Stan models takes ~10 s on a desktop computer.

 4. **Fitting the Stan model**